LukeNk/BrainF-Python/README.md

-# BrainF-Python
+# BrainPeep
-Small project that do thing between Python and BrainF, BrainF interpreter, ThinkBrainF interpreter
+Small project that do thing between Python, BrainF and ThinkBrainF \
+Include BrainPeep DE (BrainF and ThinkBrainF Development Enviroment and text editor)

 ## How to use
 When open, you will have a option selector to chose option (Please input number)